 Developers can then enumerate the objects and get the properties for their use.
 In addition, a developer can take benefit of LINQ syntax and the LINQ keywords built into C# and VB for LINQ queries.

 69. What are the Disadvantages of Using LINQ in the Code?

 LINQ translates the LINQ queries into a Collaborative Application Markup Language (CAML) queries thus adding an extra step for retrieving the items.

 70. What does AllowUnsafeUpdates do?

-If developer is trying to modify Windows SharePoint Services data using code, developer may need to allow unsafe updates on the Web site, without requiring a security validation.
-For this, developer needs to set AllowUnsafeUpdates property to true.
+If a developer is trying to modify Windows SharePoint Services data using a code, the developer may need to allow unsafe updates on the Website, without requiring a security validation.
+For this, the developer needs to set AllowUnsafeUpdates property to true.

 71. What does RunWithElevatedPrivileges do?